 I love taking pictures with my phone.
 Sometimes, I wish there were more reasons to do just that.
 I love it when these types of events come up.

-I have become obsessed with completing my rings every single day.
 I’m either walking or on the elliptical every day to complete my rings.
 There is an Airline trail here in Connecticut near where I live that I try to walk every day.
 There are days where I can’t walk because of lack of time or when it gets dark.
 These are the times I jump on the elliptical.
 There were a couple of times when I raked the yard for a few hours to complete or add to my rings.
 Since it has been cold lately and there has been threat of snow, I have been thinking about how I can continue to complete my rings.
 Yes, I can jump on the elliptical, but it’s not the same as walking.
 It gets boring at times.